fw4spl-org/fw4spl-doc/FAQ/FAQ-troubleshooting.rst

 *************************
-How to fix my bug ?
+How to fix my bug?
 *************************

 My data is not found
 -----------------------
 #.
-Is the data properly writen in your XML configuration ?
+Is the data properly written in your XML configuration?
 Dont't forget the ``::``.
 #.
-Is the xxDataReg bundle in your application/activity requirement ?
+Is the xxDataReg bundle in your application/activity requirement?
 Where xxDataReg is the bundle that register the library containing your data (dataReg, arDataReg, ...).

 My service is not found
 -------------------------
 #.
-Is the service properly writen in your XML configuration ?
-Dont't forget the ``::``.
+Is the service properly written in your XML configuration?
+Dont't forget the ``::``?
 #.
-Is the bundle of your service added in your application/activity Properties.cmake ?
+Is the bundle of your service added in your application/activity Properties.cmake?
 #.
-Is the bundle properly registered ?
+Is the bundle properly registered?

-The plugin.xml is properly generated ?
+Is the plugin.xml properly generated?

 For example with a bundle named ``myBundle`` with version ``0.2`` containing the service ``SMyService``:
-It must be writen in ``<build_dir>/share/myBundle_0.2/plugin.xml``
+It must be written in ``<build_dir>/share/myBundle_0.2/plugin.xml``

 .. code-block:: xml